krisgholson/serverless-templates/aws-nodejs-typescript/README.md

 I've included some bulleted high-level opinions below.
 There are also comments sprinkled throughout code and configuration to point to resources that I drew my opinions from (or for more thorough coverage of configuration options).
 Thank you to all those serverless users and bloggers out there sharing their lessons learned!

 ## My Opinions
 * AWS Lambda is a game changer.
-It and other AWS managed services are the way to go to quickly deliver value to customers (and will almost always be less expensive when you are in the startup phase and proving out whether you have a viable application and company).
+It and other AWS managed services are the way to go to quickly deliver value to customers.
+Building your app on Lambda will almost always be a less expensive option to maintain, operate and scale up compared to hosting your app on ec2 instances; the value proposition gets even greater when you start to standup environments other than production for development and test purposes.
 You WILL lock yourself into AWS as a service provider with this approach; you'll be in good company though.
 * use [jest](https://jestjs.io/) for testing and code coverage (fail if less than 100 percent)
 * use nodejs lambda functions (because javascript is eating the world)
 * pack your functions with webpack to ensure that the final code bundle is as small as possible (faster cold starts)